bbetstcw/standard-and-guidance/Content Adaptation Standard and Guidance/content-adaptation-standard-and-guidance.md

 Articles in global site may be deleted, and some external or internal feedbacks may point out that some articles are not suitable for Mooncake.
 Those articles should be deleted in both PPE and Production.
 For articles deleted in global, checking for replacements is also needed.
 To get the replacement for a deleted article, just go to the corresponding page in global site to see if there is a redirection.

-Since there might be references to the deleted articles in some other parts of Azure.cn, notification to Dev Team and Marketing Team is required.
+Since there might be references to the deleted articles in some other parts of Azure.cn, notification to Josephine and Marketing Team is required.

 After removing the articles from the Repo, deleting or replacing the references of them is also required, not only the md files, but also the json and xml files of landing pages.